ryansheehy0/Cheat_Sheets/javascript.md

 - `.map((element, index, array) => {})`
     - Performs a function for each element in an array, then stores the returned values in a new array.
     - The args that forEach passes are value/element, key/index, and array
+    - Map always returns an array of the same length
 - `.filter((element, index, array) => {})`
     - Filter loops through and array and allows you to remove elements
     - If the function returns false for that element then it gets removed.